 To estimate the number of users served by this ISP, we look at the distribution of the User-Agents HTTP headers (see Figure 4).
-In both dataset combined, 89.9% of the IP addresses that operate exclusively as clients are associated with no more than ten different User-Agents are since they keep their update version in that string.
+In both dataset combined, 89.9% of the IP addresses that operate exclusively as clients are associated with no more than ten different User-Agents.
+Here, we ignore User-Agents from popular AV software, since they keep their update version in that string.
 We also discard User-Agents from iPhones, since they encode the application name (and hence, an iPhone produces requests with a variety of User-Agents).
 Since a single workstation typically employs a few User-Agents (e.g., one or two browsers, several software updaters), these IP addresses are probably in use by single households, and the remaining 10.1% by small businesses.